disha-surana/basic-programs/README.md

 10.CPP: Given five positive integers, find the minimum and maximum values that can be calculated by summing exactly four of the five integers.
 Then print the respective minimum and maximum values as a single line of two space-separated long integers.

 11.CPP: Given an integer,n , print its first 10 multiples.
 Each multiple nxi (where 1<=i<=10) should be printed on a new line in the form: n x i = result.

+12.CPP: Given a string,s, of length N that is indexed from 0 to N-1, print its even-indexed and odd-indexed characters as 2 space-separated strings on a single line.
+For eg.
+INPUT                       OUTPUT
+2                           Hce akr
+Hacker                      Rn ak
+Rank

+13.JAVASCRIPT: Complete the getSecondLargest function in the editor below.
+It has one parameter: an array,nums , of n numbers.
+The function must find and return the second largest number in nums.